-In Scotland, over 90,000 people work in digital technology roles.
-The current average full-time salary for digital technology roles is £37,500, which is over 30% higher than the Scottish average of £28,000.
-With this Foundation Apprenticeship, pupils will be setting there self-up for roles that are in demand not just now, but in the future too.
-As a software or web developer, pupils can use their skills to create programs, robotic systems, apps and websites.
+This course will provide students with a foundation in software development, but with a focus towards Computer games development.
+Pupils will learn the technologies for software development, such as Java, HTML/CSS.
+Each of the 3 units on this qualification will be focused on the theme of computer games development but learning the underlying skills required for a range of software development.
+The focus on computer games will highlight the challenging, but engaging nature of games development and the importance and of the games industry to Dundee and the opportunities that exist within the industry.

+This NPA would be ideal for students who wish to study a Computing qualification at Level 6 but cannot study Higher Computing.
+Or students who wish to learn coding to complement their broader skills.
+This course will focus much more on coding and software development skills than the NPA in Computer Games Development.

+Please note that this is not a media driven course so there is limited focus on creation of graphics or other media for games.

-onit contents B 10 Unit Description Computing: The purpose of this unit is to enable pupils to develop skills in Applications applications development.
-Pupils will learn how to design and create Development applications using their chosen development environment, before developing an application.
-In the process they will develop their programming, problem solving and computational thinking skills, as well as a knowledge and understanding of design concepts.
-Pupils will also develop knowledge and understanding of the different methodologies and approaches for testing and evaluation as they test their application and critically evaluate the process, their application and their own performance Computing: Authoring This Unit is designed to give pupils experience in the planning and a Website development of a small website to meet a client requirement.
+Unit Description Computing: The purpose of this unit is to enable pupils to develop skills in Applications applications development.
+With a focus on Computer Games, pupils will Development learn how to design and create applications using a development environment.
+In the process they will develop their problem solving and computational thinking skills, as well as a knowledge and understanding of design concepts.
+Pupils will also develop knowledge and understanding of the different methodologies and approaches for testing and evaluation as they test their application and critically evaluate the process, their application, and their own performance.
+Computing: Authoring This Unit is designed to give pupils experience in the planning and a Website development of a small website to meet a games related client requirement.
 Pupils will be introduced to the main factors that can affect both the website performance and viewing experience for the website user.
-Pupils will gain the knowledge and skills required to take forward a brief for a website by planning and designing before producing the website.
+Pupils will gain the knowledge and skills required to take forward a brief for a website by planning and designing before producing the

+, website.
 They will be introduced to HTML and CSS and learn how to use web authoring tools to produce a website.
 Finally, pupils will upload the website and perform functional and performance testing.
-Software Design and The general aim of this unit is to develop knowledge and Development understanding of advanced concepts and practical problem-solving skills in software design and development through appropriate software development environments.
-Pupils will develop their programming and computational thinking skills by designing, implementing, testing and evaluating practical solutions and explaining how these programs work.
-They will also develop an understanding of computer architecture and the concepts that underpin how programs work.
+Software Design and The general aim of this unit is to develop knowledge and Development understanding of advanced concepts and practical problem-solving skills in software design and development through a games development focused development environment.
+Pupils will develop their programming and computational thinking skills by designing, implementing, testing, and evaluating their creations and explaining how these programs work.
+They will develop an understanding of computer architecture and the concepts that underpin how programs and games work.
+All of this will be done using games as a medium for software development - learning a challenging but fun and in demand skill set.
 Pupils will also gain an awareness of the impact of contemporary computing technologies.
-Health and Safety in IT This unit is designed to ensure pupils are aware of and follow the & Telecom 4 Health and Safety procedures that are in place within their workplace The state of the s and applicable to their job role.
-Pupils will explore the various sources of information on Health and Safety available to them.
-Personal Effectiveness This unit allows pupils to develop their own personal and professional 2 skills, looking at working as a member of a team to achieve defined goals, understand what is meant by professional practice, understand the ethical and legislative environment relating to IT activities, and improve organisational effectiveness.
-Investigating and This unit will introduce pupils to how to investigate and define system Defining Customer requirements looking at functionality in terms of inputs, processes and Requirements for IT & outputs and capacity including numbers of users, throughput, and data Telecoms storage.
-Systems 2 Data Modelling 1 This unit will explore the concepts of logical data modelling and introduce pupils to use data modelling techniques to create logical data models.
-Event Driven Computer This unit will introduce pupils how to implement refine and test a Programming 2 software design using event driven programming.

-Within all units, pupils will be required to gather a portfolio of evidence of the skills that they have learned in both the classroom and the workplace.
-They will also undertake a mixture of closed book assessment questions to demonstrate they understand the key theory and concepts of the unit and practical based assessment in which pupils will need to demonstrate the technical skills in the form of a small project.
+Each unit comes with several assessments to complete during the course, which will include closed book and open book tasks.
+Assessments will include writing code for games and websites, creating plans and designs and short answer and multiple-choice questions.